 On the Road to Injustice

-This blog was first published in April 2005 and tells the true story of a Road Rage incident on Dundee's Kingsway.
+This site started as a blog that was first published in April 2005 and tells the true story of a Road Rage incident on Dundee's Kingsway.

 The event itself was fairly typical of poor behaviour on the roads.